HTC teases VR headset for the masses in Vive Cosmos

 HTC wants to make it easier for everyone to get into virtual reality.
-And it hopes to do it through the Vive Cosmos.
+And it hopes to do so through the Vive Cosmos.

-The Vive Cosmo is a new consumer-friendly headset that promises to be easier to set up and is more comfortable to use.
+The Vive Cosmo, unveiled Monday at CES 2019, is a new consumer-friendly headset that promises to be easier to set up and more comfortable to use than rival devices.

 The Cosmo is HTC's latest step to get consumers to give VR a second chance.
-HTC was one of the early advocates of virtual reality, which garnered intense hype and the interest of major players like Facebook's Oculus, Samsung and Google, only to stumble as consumers shied away from the expensive equipment and early clunky experiences.
+The Taiwanese company was one of the early advocates of virtual reality, which garnered intense hype and the interest of major players like Facebook's Oculus, Samsung and Google, only to stumble as consumers shied away from the expensive equipment and early clunky experiences.
 While there are high-end theatrical-like VR productions, there's often limited access to them.
-At CES 2019, VR stands at a crossroad with some predicting that it goes away while others see its potential for a comeback.
+At CES 2019, VR stands at a crossroads with some predicting that it goes away while others see its potential for a comeback.

 Clearly, HTC is hoping for the latter.

 HTC didn't offer many more details, giving us just a few tidbits of information.
-There's no word on whether it will be tethered to a computer or require cables like its higher end sibling.
+There's no word on whether it will be tethered to a computer or require cables like its higher-end Vive sibling.

 The Cosmos is expected to launch later this year.